Blogs

 Considering that most of the basic subsidized products such as wheat are used to make non-basic items (wheat is also used to make cakes, dough products such as pizzas, pastries and croissants), that means part of the subsidized wheat to make bread might not be reaching impoverished locals who could not even benefit from these non-basic items even if they wanted to.
 Fuel is considered an essential item to all classes and could remain subsidized.

-From a business angle, given that most Lebanese consumables are imported, through subsidizing wheat, medicine and fuel prices, the Lebanese Central Bank has managed to facilitate imports by:
+From a business perspective, given that most Lebanese consumables are imported, through subsidizing wheat, medicine and fuel prices, the Lebanese Central Bank has managed to facilitate imports by:

-• Stabilizing the official rate of 1,507 per dollar (a massively defuncted rate) in hard currency;
+Stabilizing the official rate of 1,507 per dollar (a massively defunct rate) in hard currency

 Needless to say, this has created an opportunity for importers to take advantage of these subsidized products and smuggle them outside Lebanese borders, for larger profits.
 Until the IRS proposes a solution, exploiters are capitalizing in the subsidy system in an attempt to survive and thrive during the financial and economic crisis.
 Subsidized Lebanese products are said to have been found and are being enjoyed internationally in some countries in Europe, Africa and the Middle East.
 Enough said, popular belief refuses this burgeoning advantage and calls for critical evaluation and educated business solutions to tackle the same.